NovaVoidHowl/CVRFury/README.md

 🚫 = Feature will not be supported.
 ```

-The following table gives a breakdown of what features from VRCFury are supported for import/install.\
+The following table gives a breakdown of what features are supported for import/install.\
 Note at this time there is no native config UI for CVRFury modules (save the dev debug interface)

 |        Feature         | Data Import Supported | Install Supported | Notes                                                                           |